Glenn032787/Glenn032787/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🎓 I’m currently a bioinformatic Master's of Science student at The University of British Columbia
+- 🎓 I have an MSc. at The University of British Columbia studying bioinformatics

+- 🧬 I’m currently working on single cell whole genome sequencing as a Research Programmer at BC Cancer (Steif Lab)

-- 🧬 I’m currently working on [Allele specific expression analysis](https://github.com/bcgsc/IMPALA/)
+- 🖥️ Previous tools I created on includes [Allele specific expression analysis](https://github.com/bcgsc/IMPALA/)

-- 🌱  I'm on track for learning more about **machine learning** and **analysis of DNA sequencing**
+- 🌱  I'm on track for learning more about **machine learning** and **analysis of single cell sequencing**

 - 💬 Ask me about **Bioinformatics and data analysis**